Regulation

 Conclusion

-KRITIS operators will be required in 2026 to implement personnel security professionally.
-Background checks are not optional; they are mandatory.
-Manual screening for 100+ roles does not scale.
+KRITIS operators are required in 2026 to implement personnel security professionally.
+Background checks are not optional, but mandatory.
+Manual screening for 100+ roles is not scalable.
 Automated tools with audit-proof documentation are the only practical way.

-Book a demo and discuss KRITIS-compliant processes with us in detail.
+Book a demo and discuss KRITIS-compliant processes with us in concrete terms.

 Nabil El Berr